userexperior-technologies/integration-guide/docs/ios.md

 2. Install pod

+    In the terminal, type
+    ```
+    pod repo update

+    ```
     After, the repo update perform the below command to install the pod
     ```
     pod install